mpreis/seth/README.md

   * `xor-followers-8` XOR followers 8 bit key
   * `xor-followers-32` XOR followers 32 bit key
   * `xor-followers-256` XOR followers 256 bit key
+  * `2d-log-map-256` 2 dimensional logistic chaotic map 256 bit key

 ## License

-Copyright (c) 2015, the Seth Project Authors.
+Copyright (c) 2016, the Seth Project Authors.
 All rights reserved.
 Please see the AUTHORS file for details.

 Redistribution and use in source and binary forms, with or without